 Variables are useful when you configure several Blackfire environments to run performance tests on various machines

-.blackfire.yml, to be deployed on several servers that
+.blackfire.yaml configuration on several servers that

 Variables can be defined in the environment configuration and used in an

-expression by prefixing the key with
+expression by passing the metric key to the var() function.

-vars..
-Variable values can also use
+Variable values may also use units.

 Example: You have configured two different environments in Blackfire:

 "Pages shouldn't use too much memory":

 memory_coeff == 2

-var function also takes a default value as a second
+The var() function may also receive a default value as a second

 "Pages shouldn't use too much memory":